uStudioCompany/formfish/README.md

 It automatically registers an input in the form, providing it with context about its value.

-By default, it gets `value`, `onChange` and `defaultValue` props of an input.
-This behaviour could be modified through `getters` prop, which accepts overrides for names of each of these values.

 ## `watch`

 Every component in a `formfish` has build-in `watch` method